ashrafulislambd/Diagra/README.md

 # Diagra Backend
 This is the backend for Diagra, a tool to generate diagrams and flowchart from natural language prompts.
 This is written using CrewAI, llama3, Django and Django REST Framework.
+(The frontend project is available at https://github.com/ashrafulislambd/Diagra-frontend)

 # Requirements
 Make sure you have installed latest version of **Python** and **Pip** on your computer